 If you have studied Russian either formally or informally, lived in a Russian-speaking country, or grown up in a Russian-speaking household, you must take a placement exam before being allowed to register for any RUS course.
 Click here for on-line placement exam information.

-Congratulations to our National Award-Winning Majors & Minors:
+Congratulations to our Award-Winning Majors & Minors:

 Molly Bolan – Fulbright Teaching Award (Russia), 2019; Critical Language Scholarship (Russian), 2018.

 Bronwyn Galloway – Undergraduate Research and Creative Works Grant, 2019.

 Nathan Shearn – Syracuse University Scholar, 2019; Fulbright-Hays Award, Study in Siberia, 2019.

 Casey Woodall – Fulbright-Hays Award, Study in Siberia, 2019.